XPRIZE/GLEXP-Team-KitkitSchool/INSTALL.md

 3. The application throws _keystore_ file not found error.
 How do I fix this?

 	>_keystore_ file is used to digitally sign an Android application and hence, it is not provided with the project.
-One must create its own _keystore_ file using the [Android keytool](https://developer.android.com/studio/publish/app-signing) which comes with the Android Studio itself in order to sign the APK.
+One must create their own _keystore_ file using the [Android keytool](https://developer.android.com/studio/publish/app-signing) which comes with the Android Studio itself in order to sign the APK.

 4. How to fix the the mainapp application which throws a run time error related to the package name _com.enuma.xprize_?
-	> The cause of this error is the incorrect setting of build variant of the applications.
+	> This error is caused by incorrect build variant setting for the application.
 Kindly, refer to the below table which has the build variant settings.
 	>
 	> |App name| Build variant|
 	> |--------|--------------|